Bank-Builder/checkcert/README.md

    The same can be done to check any given external website.

   OPTIONS:
-    -x|-v, --expired*  list only expired certificates
+    -x|-v, --expired   list only expired certificates
-           --valid*    list only valid certificates
+           --valid     list only valid certificates
-    -w,    --website   the url of the website to be checked instead of doing internal check -s,    --silent    does not display results but exit with code 5 if expired --help      display this help and exit
+    -w|-l  --web*      the url of the website to be checked instead of doing internal check --local*    the url of the website to be checked instead of doing internal check -e,    --email     the email to use to send output as notification if expired -s,    --silent    does not display results but exits with code 5 if expired --help      display this help and exit
            --version   display version and exit

    *One of these options must be selected

   EXAMPLE(s):
-      checkcert -w cyber-mint.com
+      checkcert -w cyber-mint.com -x
-           will check the SSL/TLS certificate of 'cyber-mint.com' and inform if the certifcate is still valid or not
+           will check the SSL/TLS certificate of 'cyber-mint.com' and respond only if the certificate is expired

 ```

 > checkcert -w cyber-mint.com